efrigo88/aws-event-driven-pipeline/README.md

 - **Security group** allows SSH for testing (restrict in production).
 - **All resources are tagged** for cost and environment tracking.
 - **No default VPC required**—all networking is managed by Terraform.
+- **File-based logging** for easy debugging and monitoring.
+- **Efficient resource usage** - EC2 only launched when there are messages to process.

 ## Troubleshooting
 - **No messages in SQS:** Ensure you are adding items to DynamoDB with `status = PENDING`.
 - **EC2 not launching:** Check Lambda logs for VPC/subnet/security group errors.
-- **DynamoDB not updated:** Ensure EC2 has IAM permissions and AWS CLI is available.
+- **DynamoDB not updated:** Ensure EC2 has IAM permissions and check worker logs.
+- **Worker script not found:** Verify S3 bucket permissions and script upload.
 - **Resource cleanup:** All resources are managed by Terraform and can be destroyed with `terraform destroy`.

 ## Next Steps
-- Add more sophisticated EC2 worker logic (e.g., process files, handle errors, delete SQS messages after processing).
-- Add monitoring/alerts for failed Lambda or EC2 runs.
+- Add CloudWatch alarms for failed Lambda or EC2 runs.
+- Implement more sophisticated error handling and retries.
+- Add monitoring for SQS queue depth and processing times.
 - Restrict security group rules for production.
+- Consider implementing dead-letter queues for failed messages.